Lasang3012/go-Fort-Smith-Bed-and-Breakfast/readme.md

 # Section 15: Sending Mail using Go

-# 128. Creating and sending mail notifications
+# 129. Solution to sending notification to property owner